markschellhas/chic.js/README.md

 # About Chic.js

 Chic.js is a rapid prototyping tool for Sveltekit.
 Use the CLI to scaffold your app quickly, and focus on the fun stuff.
+📺 Watch a walkthrough video by [Svelte Safari](https://www.youtube.com/@SvelteSafari) here: https://www.youtube.com/watch?v=AZdUtR4GYtE

 # Getting started